Arcane (TV series): Season 2

-On Rotten Tomatoes, the second season has a rating of 100% based on 33 reviews, with an average rating of 8.90/10.
+On Rotten Tomatoes, the second season has a rating of 100% based on 35 reviews, with an average rating of 8.90/10.
 The site's critical consensus reads, "Expansive in scope while hurtling towards the endgame at a rollicking pace, Arcanes second and final season is a supremely satisfying capper to an epic saga."
 Review aggregator Metacritic, which uses a weighted average, assigned the second season a score of 86 out of 100 based on seven critics, indicating "universal acclaim".

+While the reception for the season was mostly positive, the show's pacing and narrative choices faced some scrutiny.
 In a more critical review for Reactor magazine, Kathryn Porter wrote that "With Fortiche at the helm of the animation, Arcane will always look incredible no matter how good or bad the writing is," but that although "everyone lands where they are supposed to by the time the series concludes... it is how they reach those conclusions that feels a little hollow in the wake of a far superior first season".
-Rafeal Motamayor of IGN heavily praised the first two acts of the season, but was more critical towards Act III, saying, "It retroactively makes the entire second season feel lacking, because what’s set up in previous episodes is either ignored or ends up amounting to very little."
+Rafeal Motamayor of IGN heavily praised the first two acts of the season, but was more critical towards Act III, saying, "It retroactively makes the entire second season feel lacking, because what's set up in previous episodes is either ignored or ends up amounting to very little."
 Erik Kain also criticized the season's pacing, criticizing Act I for its dialogue and the lack of Silco in the narrative, and describing Act II as "narrative whiplash".
+Kain would describe Act III as "gorgeous to behold" but criticized the rushed nature of the act and finale, especially in regards to Jinx and Vi's character arcs, describing their conflict as being resolved with "barely an inconvenience".
+Angelo Delos Trinos of Comic Book Resources also noted pacing issues in his critical review of the season, taking aim at the loss in sociopolitical commentary through the season's choice to have Zaun and Piltover against a common threat in the form of Noxus, stating the path of "least resistance" resulted in the season being "odd and disappointing".
+The character of Caitlyn Kiramman was a point of contention for the season, with Jacob Slankard of Collider criticizing the lack of commentary for Caitlyn's decision to hit Vi which he labelled as "thoughtless domestic violence", stating that "it's too quickly resolved by lip service to the notion of who does and doesn't get a second chance, with no true confrontation about how their relationship will be repaired moving forward".
+Laura Pollaco of The Mary Sue attributed issues with Caitlyn's redemption arc as due to the season's pacing, elaborating that "Caitlyn's descent into fascism before bouncing back was fast, and Vi's ability to trust her again was even faster."